-It is Company policy that the Directors declare their interests in dealings with the Company which create a conflict of interest, and take no part in decisions relating to them or the preceding discussions.
+It is Company policy that the Directors declare their interests in dealings with the Company which create, could create or be perceived to represent a conflict of interest, and take no part in decisions relating to them or in the preceding discussions.
 In addition, those Directors do not receive any papers from the Group pertaining to those dealings.
 There were no such conflicts of interest during the reporting period.

-For the purposes of the ASX Governance Principles during FY2021, the Company considered Andre Wessels who held office as a non-executive Director from 9 March 2020 until 26 November 2020 was independent, George Cumplido who held office as a non-executive Director from 23 June 2020 until his resignation on 7 August 2020 was independent, Luis Kennedy who was appointed to the Board as a non-executive Director on 7 August 2020 was not independent, Robert Wei Sun who was appointed as a non-executive Director on 26 November 2020 was independent, and James Moses who was appointed as a non-executive Director on 5 May 2021 was independent.
+For the purposes of the ASX Governance Principles during FY2022, the Company considered:

+- James Moses, appointed as a non-executive director on 5 May 2021, was independent - David Turvey, appointed as a non-executive director on 7 July 2021 was independent - Stephen Ross, appointed as a non-executive director on 9 July 2021 was independent; and

+Mena Habib, appointed as a non-executive director on 9 July 2021 was independent until his appointment as Executive Director on 16 January 2022.

 This is regularly assessed by the Board to ensure the status of independence reflects current operations.

-The Board currently performs its roles and function, consistent with the above statement of its overall corporate governance responsibility.
-The Board comprises two independent non-executive Director, one non-independent non-executive Director and one non-independent executive Director.
+The Board currently performs its roles and function, consistent with the above statement of its overall corporate governance responsibilities.
+The Board currently comprises three independent non-executive Directors and one non-independent Executive Director.

-Currently(reporting year June 21), two of the four Board Directors satisfy the criteria for independence.
-The Company considers that the expense involved in the recruitment and employment of additional independent Directors is not justified given the present size and complexity of its operations.
-Together, the current Directors have a broad range of experience, expertise, skills, qualifications and contacts relevant to the business of the Company and have demonstrated that they make quality and independent judgments in the best interests of the Company on all relevant issues.
-Procedures are in place whereby Directors having a conflict of interest in relation to a particular item of business must exclude themselves from the meeting before commencement of discussion of the topic.
+Currently (for the reporting year ended 30 June 2022), three of the four current Board Directors satisfy the criteria for independence for the entire 12 month period.
+The current Directors have a broad range of experience, expertise, skills, qualifications and contacts relevant to the business of the Company and have demonstrated that they make quality and independent judgments in the best interests of the Company on all relevant issues.
+Procedures are in place whereby Directors having a conflict of interest in relation to a particular item of business must exclude themselves from the meeting before commencement of discussion of the topic as outlined previously.